Distributed Deep Forest and its Application to Automatic Detection of Cash-out Fraud: Application

-\textbf{Common Metrics}: We first evaluate the performance with the widely used metrics for binary classification tasks in Ant Financial, including the AUC (\textbf{A}rea \textbf{U}nder the ROC \textbf{C}urve) score, the F1 score and the KS (\textbf{K}olmogorov-\textbf{S}mirnov) score .
-These metrics will not directly reflect the economic influence by each model, but even a slight improvement at the third decimal place for these metrics is significant, since this improvement can bring into millions of decrease of economic loss, according to the business experience, so we first give the result and analysis from these metrics.
+: We first evaluate the performance with the widely used metrics for binary classification tasks in Ant Financial, including the AUC (\textbf{A}rea \textbf{U}nder the ROC \textbf{C}urve), the F1 score and the KS (\textbf{K}olmogorov-\textbf{S}mirnov) score .
+These metrics will not directly reflect the economic influence by each model, but even a slight improvement at the third decimal place for these metrics is significant since this improvement can bring into millions of decrease of economic loss, according to the business experience, so we first give the result and analysis from these metrics.

-The results are shown in Table~\ref{result_1}, as we can see , the deep forest method (gcForest for short) performs much better than all other existing methods, the advantage is especially noticeable for F1-Score since the AUC and KS-Score are already pretty high for other methods.
+The results are shown in Table \ref{result_1}, as we can see, the deep forest method (gcForest for short) performs much better than all other existing methods, the advantage is especially noticeable for F1-Score since the AUC and KS-Score are already pretty high for other methods.
 MART performs as the second better, validated its effectiveness.
-We need to address that the MART model is fine-tuned, and 600 trees are needed to reach this performance (and a larger number of trees will not improve the performance), which may be the upper limit that can be reach by this model.
-However, for deep forest, only with 200 trees for each MART, and with slight tuning, the performance is already much better than the best baseline, and as we will showed later, even with only 50 trees (the default setting) for each MART in deep forest, the performance is still better than the fine-tuned MART model.
+We need to address that the MART model is fine-tuned, and 600 trees are needed to reach this performance (and a larger number of trees will not further improve the performance), which may be the upper limit that can be reached by this model.
+However, for deep forest, only with 200 trees for each MART, and with slight tuning, the performance is already much better than the best baseline, and as we will show later, even with only 50 trees (the default setting) for each MART in deep forest, the performance is still better than the fine-tuned MART model.
 Here, DNN performs pretty unsatisfactorily, which verified the weakness of DNN for handling the hybrid modeling problem (while DNN is more suitable for the continuous modeling tasks like image recognition).
 LR performs unsatisfactorily too when comparing to MART and deep forest.